ktorio/ktor-documentation/topics/authentication.md

 ### Step 3: Configure a provider {id="configure-provider"}

 Each [provider type](#choose-provider) has its own configuration.
 For instance, the [BasicAuthenticationProvider.Configuration](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/-basic-authentication-provider/-configuration/index.html) class contains options passed to the [basic](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/basic.html) function.
-The most important function exposed by this class is [validate](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/-basic-authentication-provider/-configuration/validate.html) that validates a user name and password.
+The most important function exposed by this class is [validate](https://api.ktor.io/ktor-features/ktor-auth/ktor-auth/io.ktor.auth/-basic-authentication-provider/-configuration/validate.html) that validates a username and password.
 A code sample below shows how it can look:

 ```kotlin
 ```